wakeuplabs-io/opraas/docs/research.md

 - For deployment, we will leverage **Kubernetes** to coordinate all services and enable scaling.
 We will combine this with **Helm** for simple deployment customization and management, along with **Terraform** to specify resources and provide a seamless one-click experience.
 - One key reason for selecting **Kubernetes** over other solutions is its broad compatibility with various cloud providers.
 This ensures that users can choose where to host their chain while minimizing setup differences.
 While we will provide Terraform configurations for a few cloud vendors, the Helm chart will be open for users to deploy anywhere they prefer.
 - As outlined in the [documentation](https://docs.optimism.io/builders/chain-operators/tools/chain-monitoring#offchain-component-monitoring), we will include **Prometheus** and **Grafana** services in the deployment chart, along with preconfigured dashboards for Grafana.
 This will provide users with a robust monitoring system out of the box.
+- With our rust cli we'll make developments and deployments a one command thing, adjusting values.yaml, installing dependencies, waiting for processes, etc.

 **Scaling Diagram:**